Souq (company)

 Souq.com was the largest e-commerce platform in the Arab world.
 The company launched in 2005 in Dubai, United Arab Emirates.
 On March 28, 2017, Amazon.com Inc. acquired Souq.com for $580 million as a subsidiary.
-On May 1, 2019, Souq.com UAE became known as Amazon.ae, while on June 17, 2020, Souq.com KSA became known as Amazon.sa.
-Lastly, on September 1 2021, Souq.com Egypt became known as Amazon.eg and officially marking the end of Souq.com, however some blog posts, pages, and the Sign In/Log In Page have not been changed to Amazon so they are the last remaining pages of Souq.com.
+Beginning in 2019, Amazon began rebranding Souq to Amazon, starting first with the United Arab Emirates's version of Souq becoming Amazon.ae.
+On June 17, 2020, Souq.com in Saudi Arabia became known as Amazon.sa, and on September 1, 2021, Souq.com in Egypt became known as Amazon.eg, marking the end of Souq.com.

 History

-The website was founded in 2005 by Ronaldo Mouchawar and was originally a consumer to consumer auction site part of Maktoob Group.
+The website was founded in 2005 by Ronaldo Mouchawar and was originally a consumer-to-consumer auction site part of Maktoob Group.
 In 2010, Wisam (Sam) Daoud joined Souq from eBay as Chief Technology Officer and led the transformation of the business from auctions to a fixed price catalog based business similar to Amazon.com.
-In late 2012 Asif Keshodia joined as CFO on the heel of Souq's first major funding round led by Cape Town, South Africa-based Naspers and NYC hedge fund Tiger Global Management.
+In late 2012 Asif Keshodia joined as CFO on the heels of Souq's first major funding round led by Cape Town, South Africa-based Naspers and NYC hedge fund Tiger Global Management.

-In March 2014, Naspers invested another $75 million in the company, bringing to $150 million the total Souq.com raised since its inception, the largest amount raised by any internet-based business in the Middle East.
+In March 2014, Naspers invested another $75 million in the company, bringing the total to $150 million that Souq.com had raised since its inception, the largest amount raised by any internet-based business in the Middle East.

 The company was backed by Tiger Global Management and Naspers Ltd. as of 2015, among other companies, and headquartered in Dubai.
 In October 2015, it was reported that in a round of fundraising, the company was valued at around $1 billion.
-At the time, it had around 10 million visitors monthly in the 2nd place after Digikala by 51 million visitors monthly.
+At the time, it had around 10 million visitors monthly in the 2nd place after Digikala with 51 million visitors monthly.

 On March 27, 2017, Emaar Properties made an offer for Souq of $800 million.
 On March 28, 2017, Amazon.com Inc. confirmed it would be acquiring Souq.com for an unknown value.
 A source told The Wall Street Journal the deal was worth around $700 million, while the Financial Times reported that the deal was "understood to be worth more than $650m".
 The BBC also reported that Amazon might be paying about $650 million.
 The deal was expected to be completed later in 2017.

-With the acquisition, Souq.com is now a subsidiary of Amazon, acting as Amazon's arm into the Arab world.
-In May 2019, Souq.com UAE became Amazon.ae, in September of the same year Amazon launched the Amazon DSP in the UAE and in June 2020, Souq.com KSA become amazon.sa and in September 1, 2021 Souq.com Egypt became amazon.eg and officially marking the end of Souq.com.
+With the acquisition, Souq.com became a subsidiary of Amazon, acting as Amazon's arm into the Arab world.
+In May 2019, Souq.com UAE became Amazon.ae, and in September of the same year Amazon launched the Amazon DSP in the UAE.
+In June 2020, Souq.com KSA became amazon.sa.
+On September 1, 2021, Souq.com Egypt became amazon.eg, marking the end of Souq.com.